Tidal heating of Quantum Black Holes and their imprints on gravitational waves: Introduction

 \section{Introduction}

 LIGO's observation of multiple compact binary mergers has initiated the era of gravitational wave (GW) astronomy~\cite{LIGOScientific:2018mvr}.
 The LIGO-Virgo collaboration has also observed the first binary neutron star merger GW170817~\cite{gw170817}.
 These observations provided a stimulating boost towards the tests of general relativity in the strong-field regime~\cite{LIGOScientific:2019fpa}.
 Properties of vacuum spacetime, propagation of GW, violation of Lorentz invariance has been tested rigorously, resulting in stringent bounds on the mass of the graviton and violations of Lorentz invariance \cite{TheLIGOScientific:2016pea, TheLIGOScientific:2016src, Abbott:2017vtc}.
 It has also become possible to test the nature of the compact objects in an inspiraling binary.
 The high compactness of these components leads us to the conclusion that they are either black holes (BHs) or neutron stars(NSs).
-But it has not been proven conclusively if the components are indeed BHs (except GW170817 where radius measurements rule them out from being black holes\cite{Abbott:2018exr}) and not some exotic compact objects (ECOs).
+But it has not been proven conclusively if the both of the components are indeed BHs and not some exotic compact objects (ECOs).

 To resolve the information-loss paradox Planck scale modifications of black hole horizons and BH structure have been proposed \cite{Lunin:2001jy, Almheiri:2012rt}.
 Other ECOs i.e. gravastars that have an interior consisting of self-repulsive de sitter spacetime surrounded by an ordinary matter shell, have also been proposed for similar reasons \cite{Mazur:2004fk}.
 Similarly, there are boson stars, that are ECOs made of scalar fields \cite{Liebling:2012fv}.
 Therefore it is necessary to understand how to tell them apart from observation.